 Refer to Indeed for a detailed junior construction manager’s job description so you will know what is expected from a typical company.

-Examples of Companies That Are Hiring Construction Managers
+Examples Of Companies That Are Hiring Construction Management Graduates

 Students should begin a job search before graduating to get an overall view of the local and national hiring market.
 This list provides some major construction companies that need leaders:

 Other notable companies that hire managers include Consigli Construction, Balfour Beatty, Zachry Construction, and R.H.
 White Construction.
 Discover more details about these construction firms from Glassdoor, a top job listing service.

 Earn Your Degree At ITI Technical College

 Baton Rouge residents have an opportunity to participate in a high-quality Construction Management Program in their city.
 ITI Technical College offers an Associate of Occupational Studies (AOS) Degree in Construction Management.
 Graduates are well-trained for entry-level jobs in this fast-growing industry.